USC-SQL/ReproBot-Artifact/README.md

 * SetupScripts: the setup script for each subject.

 ### ReproBot Specification
 The source code of ReproBot is under "src" folder and the main driver of ReproBot is the "./src/tool_main.py" file.
-To run it, you can run `python tool_main.py` in the "src" folder with the input arguments as described below.
+The input arguments of the main file are described below.
 #### Input Arguments
 Here are the main arguments it takes to run ReproBot on a subject:
 * --apkFile: the path to the apk file to be analyzed.